Fulbaria railway station

-Fulbaria Railway Station is a defunct railway station in Bangladesh which was located in Dhaka.
-It was the central railway station of Bangladesh (then East Pakistan) before Kamalapur railway station came into operation.
-The station was closed when trains started running at the new station from 1 May 1968.
+Fulbaria Railway Station is a defunct railway station in Bangladesh which was located near Bangabazar, Dhaka.
+It was the central railway station of Bangladesh (then East Pakistan) before Dhaka railway station became operational on 1 May 1968.
+Fulbaria station was closed on 1 May 1968.

 History

 In 1885, Dacca State railway built Narayanganj–Bahadurabad Ghat line and opened its part for train service from Dacca (now Old Dhaka) to Narayanganj.
 In that time Fulbaria railway station was built with other facilities.
 It was established on the south side of the then main city of Dacca.
 In the same year, railway connections from Dhaka to Narayanganj and Dhaka to Mymensingh were established.
 After the partition of India in 1947, Dhaka became the main city and capital of East Bengal.
 Then the area of Fulbaria became densely populated which became a major obstacle for train movement.
-As a result, it is was planned to move this station.
+As a result, it was planned to move this station.
 Later, in the late 1950s, the construction of the new central railway station for the province and a new railway line was started on a large scale in the Kamalapur, Shahjahanpur area of Dhaka and it was completed in 1968.

 Earlier, the railway used to go straight from Tejgaon railway station to Fulbaria.
 Due to the opening of Kamalapur station, the railway line was shifted from Tejgaon.
 From Tejgaon the line took a left to Kamalapur.
 As a result the earlier Fulbaria–Tejgaon line was abandoned.
 Later the line was removed and a road was built in the same place.
 On the other hand, all the structures of Fulbaria station were also removed.
 At present, there are bus counters of BRTC, shops, runways etc.